nilearn/nilearn/doc/glossary.rst

         That is, a ball of given radius is scanned across the brain volume and the prediction accuracy of a classifier trained on the corresponding voxels is measured.

+    SNR
+        `SNR`_ stands for "Signal to Noise Ratio" and is a measure comparing the level of a given signal to the level of the background noise.

     SpaceNet
         `SpaceNet`_ is a decoder implementing spatial penalties which improve brain decoding power as well as decoder maps.